asharmacali/asharmacali/README.md

-- 👋 Hi, I’m @asharmacali
+- 👋 Hi, I’m @asharmacali .
+My life = f (product leadership, husband, dad, amateur musician)
 - 👀 I’m interested in AI, Bitcoin, Personal Data - with some hypotheses on how the three are strongly related
-- 🌱 I’m currently building products and teams in Silicon Vallery
+- 🌱 I’m currently building products and teams in Silicon Valley

 <!---